 Time: While deforestation is a near-instantaneous event and wider landscape degradation often takes place at a relatively fast rate, restoration typically occurs over much longer time spans on the order of years or decades.
 Measuring progress from seedlings to saplings and from young trees to mature trees requires a monitoring system that is based on a long-term time horizon.
 Therefore, it is important to determine what can be detected within the proposed timeframe.
 A monitoring framework based on the simple presence or absence of trees—which works for deforestation monitoring—does not capture the nuances of measuring progress on restoration.

-Resolution: Deforestation often occurs by relatively wide swaths of dramatic change in land cover.
+Resolution: Deforestation often occurs over relatively wide swaths of dramatic change in land cover.
 Restoration, on the other hand, often widely varies in the extent of the application.
 Most often it occurs over smaller, more dispersed plots, such as with small-scale actors planting trees dispersed over a few hectares of their land.
 But in aggregate it can range from a few hectares to hundreds or even thousands of hectares.
 In either case, these restored areas are often characterized by dispersed widely spaced trees that do not form a uniform block.
 As a result, high- to very high-resolution satellite images need to be used to detect these small, dispersed, and subtle changes in the landscape and then measure overall change.
 Since higher resolution imagery covers a smaller total area per image, tens of thousands of images are usually needed to cover even a modest monitoring area.
 This means monitoring restoration needs to consider cost, volume of data, and time.

-In the absence of a global dataset to measure forest restoration, this report pulls together the best-available data for assessing progress on NYDF Goal 5.
+In the absence of a global dataset to monitor and measure forest landscape restoration, this report pulls together the best-available data for assessing progress on NYDF Goal 5.
 We developed an assessment framework with two overaching criteria (Table 1):

 Rate of forest landscape restoration (hectares established over time), and